therealbstern/apcupsd/doc/manual/manual.rst

 apcupsd on the UPS server for each UPS to be controlled.
 That is, you install a single copy of apcupsd but launch it multiple times using different configuration files and scripts.
-(Older versions of apcupsd required you to actually compile the daemon multiple times with different ``configre`` options.
+(Older versions of apcupsd required you to actually compile the daemon multiple times with different ``configure`` options.
 This is no longer required, as all necessary adjustments can be made in ``apcupsd.conf``.)